how to use bluetooth on raspberry pi

 connect <address>

-That’s it, my keyboard works directly and I didn’t have any extra steps to configure it.
-But as mentioned for the GUI procedure, depending on the type of device, additional configuration might be required (change the default audio output for example).
+That’s it—my keyboard works immediately, and I didn’t have to take any extra steps to configure it.
+But as mentioned earlier, depending on the type of device, additional configuration might be required (changing the default audio output for example).

 Download Your Essential Linux Commands Guide!